-After successful completion of the thesis defense, the following documentation must be submitted on or before the thesis submission due date to the EPP Graduate Program Administrator (Vicki) before official certification of the PhD can be granted:
+After successful completion of the thesis defense, the following documentation must be submitted electronically on or before the thesis submission due date to the EPP Graduate Program Administrator (Vicki), and as indicated, to ProQuest.

-- A pdf of the final version must be submitted via email.
-The email should indicate that this is the final version as approved by the thesis chair, and the thesis chair/s should be cc’d on the email.
+- A pdf of the final thesis emailed to Vicki.
+The email should note that this is the final version as approved by the thesis chair, and the thesis chair/s should be cc’d on the email.

-- do NOT include the signature page in the pdf final version.
-The dissertation should begin with your title page.
+- the dissertation should begin with your title page

-2. The Survey of Earned Doctorates Completion Certificate.
+- The Survey of Earned Doctorates Completion Certificate

-Any student receiving a doctorate the United States is required to complete the online Survey of Earned Doctorates.
+Students receiving a doctorate the United States are required to complete the online Survey of Earned Doctorates.

 The survey is coordinated through the Office of Scientific and Engineering Personnel of the National Research Council in Washington, DC.
 Survey responses become part of a national data bank dating from 1920 to present, and are used to serve policymakers at federal, state, and university levels.